In this product guide:

 1) Nike Flex Control 4

-The Nike Flex Control 4 has the flexible and nimble ride of a running shoe, and also has the level of support that Plyometric and aerobic gym exercises require.
+The Nike Flex Control 4 has the flexibility and agility of a running shoe.
+It also has the stability that Plyometric and aerobic gym exercises require.
 Its low-profile cushioning also works for treadmill use.

 The periphery of the outsole is supported by lugged slabs of rubber that grip the floor during vertical and side-to-side movements.

-The raised midsole under the heel cups the foot; this makes the Flex Control supportive enough for light weight-training sessions.
+The raised midsole under the heel cups the foot; this makes the Flex Control supportive enough for moderate weight-training sessions.
 The foam channel on the outsole also keeps the weight centered for stability.

 Even though the upper is made mostly of mesh, the tightly knit texture and layered reinforcement prevents the foot from sliding sideways during shearing movements.

-Having said that, it has many features that make it a plyometric and aerobic-friendly shoe.
+The Flex Experience Run 11 is not meant to be a training shoe.
+That said, it has many plyometric and aerobic-friendly features.
 This is the most flexible and minimal shoe on this guide, and that makes it an excellent choice for box jumps and burpees.

 The low-profile midsole allows an efficient power transfer for vertical jumps, and the ultra-flexible forefoot is perfect for burpees.
 And this being a running shoe, using the Flex Experience as a treadmill shoe is a no-brainer.

-It’s worth noting that the Flex Experience 11 is a better shoe for gym use than the last year’s model.
+It’s worth noting that the Flex Experience 11 is a better shoe for gym use than the Flex Experience 10.
 That’s because the rearfoot midsole no longer has the deep flex groove, thus increasing the rearfoot stability.